NASA Pathfinder: Flight testing and records

 Major science activities of Pathfinder missions have included detection of forest nutrient status, forest regrowth after damage caused by Hurricane Iniki in 1992, sediment/algal concentrations in coastal waters and assessment of coral reef health.
-Science activities are coordinated by the NASA Ames Research Center and include researchers at the University of Hawaii and the University of California.
+Science activities are coordinated by the NASA Ames Research Center and include researchers at the University of Hawaiʻi and the University of California.
 Pathfinder flight tested two ERAST-developed scientific instruments, a high spectral resolution Digital Array Scanned Interferometer (DASI) and a high spatial resolution Airborne Real-Time Imaging System (ARTIS), both developed at Ames.
 These flights were conducted at altitudes between 22000 ft and 49000 ft in 1997.

 On September 11, 1995, Pathfinder set an unofficial altitude record for solar powered aircraft of 50000 ft during a 12-hour flight from NASA Dryden.
 This and subsequent records claimed by NASA for Pathfinder remain unofficial, as they were not validated by the FAI, the internationally recognized aviation world record sanctioning body.
 The National Aeronautic Association presented the NASA-industry ERAST team with an award for one of the "10 Most Memorable Record Flights" of 1995.

 After further modifications, the aircraft was moved to the U.S. Navy's Pacific Missile Range Facility (PMRF) on the Hawaiian island of Kauai.
 On one of seven flights there in the spring and summer of 1997, Pathfinder raised the altitude record for solar-powered aircraft — as well as propeller-driven aircraft — to 71530 ft on July 7, 1997.
 During those flights, Pathfinder carried two lightweight imaging instruments to learn more about the island's terrestrial and coastal ecosystems, demonstrating the potential of such aircraft as platforms for scientific research.